-Driven by a priority in the school’s strategic plan to match growth in the K–12 Performing Arts program with a reimagined space suitable for instrumental music and theatrical performances, the redesigned Little Theater, originally the ballroom of the Flood Mansion, will provide a state-of-the-art creative learning environment for students and an entertainment venue for the community.
-Having a home in the renovated Little Theater will afford students and faculty in the music and theater programs new and exciting performance opportunities and a smaller black box rehearsal space, complementing Syufy Theatre’s proscenium stage with a setting fit for hosting workshops, conferences and other non-traditional formats.
+Driven by a priority in the school’s strategic plan to match growth in the K–12 Performing Arts program with a reimagined space suitable for instrumental music and theatrical performances, the redesigned Merlone Family Little Theater, originally the ballroom of the Flood Mansion, provides a state-of-the-art creative learning environment for students and an entertainment venue for the community.
+Having a home in the renovated Merlone Family Little Theater affords students and faculty in the music and theater programs new and exciting performance opportunities and a smaller black box rehearsal space, complementing Syufy Theatre’s proscenium stage with a setting fit for hosting workshops, conferences and other non-traditional formats.

 The Little Theater Launch Party

 This event was livestreamed for the Convent & Stuart Hall community on April 23, 2021.
 You can watch a recording of the full program below or enjoy individual segments and performances.

 The event also included musical and theatrical performances by students and faculty.
 To view a single performance, select it from the list below.

 - "Mia and Sebastian's Theme" from La La Land by Bonnie Fraenza (faculty) and Chauncey Aceret (faculty)

 - Monologue by Amelia Alton (Gr.
 9)